jtamir/website/content/index.md

 ---

 ### Biography
+I am an assistant professor in [Electrical and Computer Engineering][ut-ece] at [The University of Texas at Austin][utexas], with a joint appointment in the [Department of Diagnostic Medicine][dellmedradiology] at the [Dell Medical School][dellmed].
-I am a research associate in [Electrical Engineering and Computer Sciences][eecs] at [UC Berkeley][berkeley], working with [Miki Lustig][miki].
-I received my PhD from UC Berkeley in 2018.
-My research focus spans computational magnetic resonance imaging, signal processing, and inverse problems.
+I received my PhD from [UC Berkeley][berkeley] in 2018 and continued as a research associate in [Electrical Engineering and Computer Sciences][eecs].
+My research focus spans computational magnetic resonance imaging, signal processing, and machine learning.
 I am primarily interested in applying advanced imaging and reconstruction techniques to pediatric MRI, with the goal of enabling **real clinical adoption**.

-I am also a part-time research scientist at [Subtle Medical][subtle].
+From May 2018 December 2019, I was a part-time research scientist at [Subtle Medical][subtle].

-I got my undergaduate degree in [Electrical and Computer Engineering][ut-ece] at [UT Austin][utexas].

 In Winter 2016, I was a visiting scientist at [GE Healthcare Israel](http://www.ge.com/il/), working with Yuval Zur.
 In Summer 2015 I interned at [Arterys](http://www.arterys.com).
 Some time before that I interned at
 [National Instruments](http://www.ni.com).
 And way before that I interned at [Centaur Technology](http://www.centtech.com).

+I got my undergaduate degree in [Electrical and Computer Engineering][ut-ece] at [UT Austin][utexas].

 ---